janpgu/modernCS/README.md

 <a name="documentation"></a>
 ### Full Documentation
-The previous sections covered the majority of important topics, they however can't replace a full technical documentation, which you can find here: [Documentation/modernCS_Documentation.pdf](Full Documentation)
+The previous sections covered the majority of important topics, they however can't replace a full technical documentation, which you can find here: [Full Documentation](Documentation/modernCS_Documentation.pdf)

 <a name="development"></a>
 ## Development